Generalised M\"obius Categories and Convolution Kleene Algebras: Concurrent convolution Kleene algebras

 This corollary generalises a theorem from~\cite{CranchDS21} to catoids and Kleene algebras with several units.
-It shows how weights can be added to two dimensional globular cell structures in a coherent way.
+It shows how weights can be added to two-dimensional globular cell structures in a coherent way.

-\begin{remark} Interchange semirings and Kleene algebras are variants of the concurrent semirings and Kleene algebras from concurrency theory~\cite{HoareMSW11}: a concurrent semiring is an interchange semiring in which $1_0=1_1$ and $\odot_1$ is commutative, and likewise for concurrent Kleene algebras. \cref{cor:ic-convolution} adapts immediately: if $C$ is a Möbius $2$-catoid in which $\odot_1$ is commutative and $K$ a concurrent Kleene algebra, then $K^C$ forms a concurrent Kleene algebra.
-The proof can be obtained by adapting a similar result in~\cite{CranchDS21} that describes a commutative extension from a catoid and a value quantale to a convolution quantale. \end{remark}
+\begin{rem} Interchange semirings and Kleene algebras are variants of the concurrent semirings and Kleene algebras from concurrency theory~\cite{HoareMSW11}: a concurrent semiring is an interchange semiring in which $1_0=1_1$ and $\odot_1$ is commutative, and likewise for concurrent Kleene algebras. \autoref{cor:ic-convolution} adapts immediately: if $C$ is a Möbius $2$-catoid in which $\odot_1$ is commutative and $K$ a concurrent Kleene algebra, then $K^C$ forms a concurrent Kleene algebra.
+The proof can be obtained by adapting a similar result in~\cite{CranchDS21} that describes a commutative extension from a catoid and a value quantale to a convolution quantale. \end{rem}

-\begin{example}~ \begin{enumerate} \item The free monoid structure and the shuffle catoid structure on $A^\ast$ interact as a Möbius $2$-catoid with the free monoid structure as the $0$-catoid and the shuffle catoid as the $1$-catoid.
+\begin{exa} The abstract setting of $2$-catoids and interchange semirings leads to instances that are of interest in concurrency theory. \begin{enumerate} \item The free monoid structure and the shuffle catoid structure on $A^\ast$ interact as a Möbius $2$-catoid with the free monoid structure as the $0$-catoid and the shuffle catoid as the $1$-catoid.
 As in Examples~\ref{ex:catoids} (1) and (2), the source and target structure is trivial: $C_0=C_1=\{\varepsilon\}$, which gives in particular the closure axioms.
-It is straightforward, but somewhat tedious, to check the interchange law $(w\| x)\cdot (y\| z)\subseteq (w\cdot y)\| (x\cdot z)$ using a nested structural induction.
-Using \cref{cor:ic-ka}, $K^{A^\ast}$ thus carries an interchange Kleene algebra structure whenever $K$ is an interchange Kleene algebra, confirming a more direct result in~\cite{CranchDS21}.
+It is straightforward, but somewhat tedious, to check the interchange law

+in $K^{A^\ast}$ using nested structural induction.
+By \autoref{cor:ic-ka}, $K^{A^\ast}$ thus carries an interchange Kleene algebra structure whenever $K$ is an interchange Kleene algebra, confirming a more direct construction in~\cite{CranchDS21}.
 This example requires the generality of $2$-catoids owing to the underlying shuffle catoid.